 - Mature, dependable, responsible

-- Physically and psychologically healthy with documented medical history
+- Physically and psychologically healthy with a documented medical history

 - Proportional body